chemica/flirt/README.md

 Only one object - Flirt - can be listened to, reducing the danger of implicit coupling between publishers and subscribers.
 Subscribers listen to events, not objects.

+### Flirt doesn't use threads or persistence frameworks.

+This means events are fired in a deterministic way, without over-obfuscating the control flow for debug tools.
+You can depend on listeners being called before, for example, the end of a controler call.
+If you wish to delegate a task to a worker task (like Sidekiq for example) it's easy enough to do in a listener.

 ### Flirt has a great name

 Seriously, why use any other gem when you could be flirting instead?